deja-vu-platform/deja-vu/docs/tutorial.md

 There are two types of app actions: a regular action and a transaction (tx) action.
-A tx action synchronizes the evaluation and execution of the cliché actions it wraps, so that the evaluation/execution of one action triggers the evaluation/execution of all the other sibling actions, and they either complete in their entirety (if all succeeded) or have no effect whatsoever (if one of them fails).
+A tx action synchronizes the evaluation and execution of the concept actions it wraps, so that the evaluation/execution of one action triggers the evaluation/execution of all the other sibling actions, and they either complete in their entirety (if all succeeded) or have no effect whatsoever (if one of them fails).